 The carrying value of the Company's short-term financial instruments, such as cash, restricted cash, accounts receivable, notes payable, and accounts payable, approximate the fair value due to the immediate or short-term maturity of these instruments.
-As of March 31, 2023, the Company no longer has recurring measurements for warrant liability.
-Further, the Company has elected to apply the fair value option of accounting for its Convertible Notes and equity investments in unconsolidated affiliates.
-The Company is required to present the fair value of the Standby Agreement derivative liability each reporting period.
+The Company has elected to apply the fair value option of accounting for its warrant liability, Convertible Notes and equity investments in unconsolidated affiliates.